Kunshan Jiangsu, China Travel Guide

 Staying in a 'minsu' (local guesthouse) and dining at family-run restaurants directly benefits the local economy in Kunshan's water towns.

-Fair trade options are not widely advertised, but supporting local artisans makes sure fair prices.
+Fair trade options are not widely advertised, but supporting local artisans makes sure just prices.

-Beyond direct acquisitions, consider other ways to engage with and support the local community.
+Beyond direct acquisitions, look at other ways to engage with and support the local community.

 Choosing tour operators committed to ethical practices contributes positively to the destination.